-The future Archbishop Antony (Bartoshevich) was born into a pious family in Saint Petersburg in 1910 and baptised Andrei.
-After the illegitimate overthrow of the Tsar and his government by traitors from the aristocracy, intelligentsia and military in 1917, Andrei’s mother left with him for his grandmother’s home in Kiev, while his father joined the White Army.
+The future Archbishop Antony (Bartoshevich) was born into a pious family in Saint Petersburg on 17/30 November 1910 and baptised Andrei.
+After the illegitimate overthrow of the Tsar and his government by Western-orchestrated traitors from the military, aristocracy and intelligentsia in 1917, Andrei’s mother left with him for his grandmother’s home in Kiev, while his father joined the White Army.
 In 1921 the family emigrated, first to Germany and then to Yugoslavia.
 Here in Belgrade Andrei had initially thought of becoming an engineer like his father, but in the mid-1930s he abandoned engineering and chose instead to study theology.

 In 1949 he went to Switzerland, where his saintly brother, Bp Leonty, was Bishop of Geneva.
-Fr Antony served in several parishes in this Western European Diocese of the Church Outside Russia.
-He painted the iconostasis for the parish in Lyon, including the icon of the local saint, the Church Father St Irenei.
+Fr Antony served in several parishes in that Western European Diocese of the then Church Outside Russia.
+He painted the iconostasis for the parish in Lyon.
 From 1952-57 he served in Brussels, taking care of all, travelling around and paying special attention to young people.
-After the repose of his brother, in 1957 Fr Antony was consecrated Bishop of Geneva by the future St John (Maximovich), who was then Archbishop of our Western European Diocese.
+After the early repose of his brother, in 1957 Fr Antony was consecrated Bishop of Geneva by the future St John (Maximovich), who was then Archbishop of our Western European Diocese.

-All this time he organised the sending of spiritual literature to Russia and informed the West of the persecution of the Church there.
+All this time he organised the sending of spiritual literature to Russia and informed the Western world of the persecution of the Church there.
 He knew that the Faith there was being reborn.
 The canonisation of the New Martyrs and Confessors of Russia in 1981 under Metropolitan Philaret of New York was a great event in Archbishop Antony’s life and he played a key role in preparing their glorification, knowing that it would be a turning-point in history.
 For him the prayers of these new saints would give rebirth, as indeed they did.
 The Saints are the Unity of the Church.
 After the repose of Metropolitan Philaret in 1985, many bishops hoped that Archbishop Antony would become the next Metropolitan of ROCOR and indeed he received enough support to do so at the election in 1986.
-Never ambitious, Vladyka did not want this, and ceded all interest to Archbishop Vitaly after a lot had been cast, as he related to me himself with great humour on his return from New York.
+Never ambitious, Vladyka did not want this, and ceded all interest to Archbishop Vitaly after a lot had been cast, as he related to me with great humour on his return from New York.

-Always a man of unity, Vladyka worked hard to bring back the Rue Daru group, centred on his territory in Paris, from its schism.
+Always a man of unity, Vladyka worked hard to bring back the Rue Daru group, centred in Paris, from its division.
 Thus, he concelebrated at the funeral of Metropolitan Vladimir (Tikhonitsky) and always concelebrated with others of the group, as had St John (Maximovich).
-Indeed, when he was still Bishop Antony, he showed quite willing not to take the title ‘Archbishop’ which had been offered him, and to cede that title to the Archbishop of the Rue Daru group once it had returned.
+Indeed, when he was still Bishop Antony, he offered not to take the title ‘Archbishop’ which had been proposed, and to cede that title to the Archbishop of the Rue Daru group once it had returned.
 At the Third Russian Council in 1974 he authored a message to the group, calling all back to unity.
-In this Vladyka was well ahead of his time, as we know that the Orthodox part of the group, some 60% of what then remained of it, did indeed return to the Russian Church, but only in 2019.
+In this Vladyka was well ahead of his time.
+As we know, the Orthodox part of the group, some 60% of what then remained of it, did indeed return to the Russian Church, but only in 2019.

 Almost exactly one year before his repose, the Archbishop had said that he had only one year to live.
-Just two weeks before he passed away, he consecrated two new bishops to replace him, Bishop Seraphim and Bishop Ambrose.
+Just two weeks before he passed away, he consecrated two new bishops to replace himself, Bishop Seraphim and Bishop Ambrose.
 He fell asleep in the Lord on 19 September/2 October 1993, the day when Orthodox who use the new calendar commemorate St Andrew the Fool.
 He was laid to rest inside the Cathedral next to his brother, Bishop Leonty.
 Perhaps the greatest witness to his missionary efforts was the presence of ten different nationalities among the twenty-two priests who bore at various moments his coffin at his funeral: Russian, French, Swiss, Austrian, Serb, Romanian, Dutch, English, Spanish and Slovak, many of whom he had himself ordained since becoming diocesan bishop in 1963.
 Sadly, most of them had been forbidden by a certain Archbishop to concelebrate at the Liturgy before the funeral.
 It was an ominous sign of things to come.

 Vladyka Antony is remembered for his faithfulness to the end to his Diocese, his wisdom and openness to others, his love for the young, his personal generosity, warmth of character, humour, pastorship, his love of his homeland and also his efforts to spread Orthodoxy in Western Europe.
 Nor can we forget his efforts to rekindle the fire of uncompromised Orthodoxy inside Russia, where he was never able to return, though he often spoke of visiting, especially Kiev, where he had family.
 St Paisios the Athonite (+ 1994) said of him: ‘Your Antony is a hero.
 He is neither with the ecumenists, nor with the others’ (the sectarian zealots).